openhackathons-org/gpubootcamp/ai/DeepStream_Perf_Lab/README.md

 and to run the container, run:
 `sudo docker run --rm -it --gpus=all --network=host -p 8888:8888 myimage:1.0`

-The container launches jupyter notebook and runs on port 8888 `jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root`
+The container launches jupyter lab and runs on port 8888 `jupyter-lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root`

-Once inside the container launch the jupyter notebook by typing the following command `jupyter notebook --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/opt/nvidia/deepstream/deepstream-5.0/python`
+Once inside the container launch the jupyter lab by typing the following command `jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/opt/nvidia/deepstream/deepstream-5.0/python`

-Then, open the jupyter notebook in browser: http://localhost:8888 Start working on the lab by clicking on the `Start_Here.ipynb` notebook.
+Then, open the jupyter lab in browser: http://localhost:8888 Start working on the lab by clicking on the `Start_Here.ipynb` notebook.

 ### Singularity Container